jcsu1835/AESPA/README.md

 # What is AESPA?
 AESPA is the Advanced Editor for SPACE Problem Analysis.
 It is developed based on C++ language and Qt framework.
-You can watch the awesome movies of AESPA demos at the following Youtube channels:
+You can watch the awesome movies of AESPA demos at the following YouTube channels:

 [![alt text](images/YouTube_Logo.PNG)](https://www.youtube.com/@h.b.5636)